Photo by Wonderlane on Unsplash

 Going raw not the answer

-The GovLab co-founder, Stefaan G. Verhulst argues raw data won’t solve our problems, but asking the right questions will.
+The GovLab co-founder, Stefaan G. Verhulst argues in an article written for Apolitical that raw data won’t solve our problems, but asking the right questions will.
 In their attempt to find answers to what does good public engagement look like in the design, management, and governance of IDs, Omidiyar Network writes on the importance of investing in transparency and accountability in digital ID systems.

 Get insight on how big data can be used to improve the lives from Data2X’s “Big Data and Gender Brief Series”.
 Expect more briefs to be added throughout the months of September and October.
 And if you’re wondering how a positive, non-utopian AI might look like in 20–30 years?
 Read this speculative fiction about the future of AI systems.